Whipple Disease

 Berlin, BE, DE

-Verena Moos practices in Berlin, Germany.
+Verena Moos practices practicing medicine in Berlin, Germany.
 Ms. Moos is rated as an Elite expert by MediFind in the treatment of Whipple Disease.
-Her top areas of expertise are Whipple Disease, Actinomycosis, Malabsorption, and Campylobacter Infection.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Whipple Disease, Actinomycosis, Malabsorption, and Campylobacter Infection.

 Elite in Whipple Disease